Over the past few years, employee advocacy has emerged as a powerful marketing and sales strategy.

-But once you’ve started an employee advocacy program, how will you see the impact?
+But once you’ve started an employee advocacy program, how will you monitor the impact and demonstrate ROI?
 Is it an effective strategy for your business?
 What metrics do you need to measure?

-Don’t worry, you’re in the right place.
-In this blog post, we will explore the essential employee advocacy metrics to track, and explain how they provide valuable insights into the success of your advocacy program.
+Today we’re going to answer those questions.
+We’ll explore the essential employee advocacy metrics to track, and reveal how they provide valuable insights into the success of your program.

 Do This First!

-The metrics you decide to track will vary depending on your program goals, and how this initiative aligns with your overall business goals.
+The metrics you decide to track will largely depend on your program goals, and how advocacy aligns with your overall business goals.

 If you’re not sure what data matters to you, take a step back and think about why your program was started.